-When Sonos first appeared on the market in 2005, the focus was squarely on replaying music from networked computers but with the glut of streaming services its scope has increased dramatically.
+When, the focus was squarely on replaying music from networked computers but with the glut of streaming services its scope has increased dramatically.
 Sonos’ biggest strength is simplifying the networking nightmares of installing most wireless music systems and sounding good in the process.
 The Sonos Connect brings these capabilities to users who want to add network music to an existing stereo but is the asking price too high?
 Keep reading on for the Sonos Connect speaker review.

 Sonos Connect Speaker Review